Sapphire Lifetime

 Keeping up with the changes

-Previously, the Sapphire cards had 48 months restrictions on welcome offers, along with family restrictions.
+Previously, the two personal Sapphire cards had 48 months restrictions on welcome offers, along with family restrictions.
 You could only earn a bonus on one personal Sapphire card every 48 months, and you could not hold both cards at the same time.

 Chase Sapphire Popup